 Why We Need Dropbox Alternatives

-Dropbox is certainly one of the best cloud storages when ease of access and responsiveness is your first priority.
-It is the simplest cloud storage when it comes to setting up for the first time and using on a regular basis.
+Dropbox is certainly one of the best cloud storage when ease of access and responsiveness is your first priority.
+It is the simplest cloud storage when it comes to setting up for the first time and using it on a regular basis.
 However, there are some flaws in Dropbox which can send you on a long journey of searching for its alternatives.

 The lack of end to end encryption and absence of encryption while your files are uploaded to Dropbox can be a major threat to the security of your data.
 Furthermore, Dropbox free version with storage capacity limited to 2GB might become insufficient for you.
 Although, you do get the opportunity to refer and earn more storage space in your free version of Dropbox.